pixelpainter/comfyui-mute-bypass-by-ID/README.md

 Widget 3 - Add Node ID to 3rd widget to control your desired node.
 The node ID can be buried under several nested subgraphs and should still work

 (The only issue is if Comfyui changes the node ID or duplicates a node ID, but this is rare.
-To fix this issue, duplicate your node to give it a new ID and use the duplicated node instead.)
+To fix this issue, duplicate the node you wish to mute or bypass to give it a new ID and use the duplicated node instead.)

 image 1 - promoted widgets / image 2 - linked widgets.
 Either method will work the same way.